OPVMC: The Practice Partners' Message to You

 L. Scott Tyczka, DVM, is a native western New Yorker who grew up in West Seneca.
 Dr. Tyczka completed his undergraduate degree, a bachelor of arts at Canisius College in Buffalo, New York, summa cum laude.
 He continued his education and received his doctorate in veterinary medicine and surgery from the New York State College of Veterinary Medicine at Cornell in Ithaca, New York.
 Dr. Tyczka graduated as a member of Phi Zeta, a national veterinary honor society.
 He completed a post-graduate internship at the Western College of Veterinary Medicine in Saskatoon, Canada.

 Dr. Tyczka became a veterinarian to work with the animals he loved and found the diversity of the work possible as a veterinarian very interesting and compelling.
 Dr. Tyczka practiced as a veterinarian for about 10 years, and then took a sabbatical from full-time veterinary practice to bicycle across the United States.
-He worked part-time as a veterinarian and as a professional ski patroller at the Canyons Resort in Park City, Utah, during that time.
-After taking this year off from the full-time practice of veterinary medicine, he found he missed the work, the patients, and clients very much and again entered the practice as a full-time veterinarian.
-Dr. Tyczka joined the Orchard Park Veterinary Medical Center and is one of our emergency doctors during the day and on weekends.
+He worked part-time as a relief veterinarian and as a professional ski patroller at the Canyons Resort in Park City, Utah, during that time.
+Upon returning back to Western New York in 2003, Dr. Tyczka joined the Orchard Park Veterinary Medical Center and is one of our emergency doctors during the day and on weekends.
 He very much enjoys, and feels lucky, working with such a great team of talented and compassionate people.
 He takes great pleasure in reuniting once sick pets with their owners—the happy endings!

 Melissa Wajda, DVM